nxp-real-time-edge-sw/real-time-edge-servo/readme.md

-## rt-edge-servo
+## real-time-edge-servo
-### rt-edge-servo Introduction
+### real-time-edge-servo Introduction

-*rt-edge-servo* is a CiA402 (also referred to as DS402) profile framework based on Igh CoE interface( An EtherCAT Master stack, see _EtherCAT_ section for details ), and it abstracts the CiA 402 profile and provides a easy-used API  for App developer.
+*real-time-edge-servo* is a CiA402 (also referred to as DS402) profile framework based on Igh CoE interface( An EtherCAT Master stack, see _EtherCAT_ section for details ), and it abstracts the CiA 402 profile and provides a easy-used API  for App developer.

-the `rt-edge-servo` project consists of a basic library _libnservo_  and several  auxiliary tools.
+the `real-time-edge-servo` project consists of a basic library _libnservo_  and several  auxiliary tools.

 The application developed with _libnservo_ is flexible enough to adapt to  the changing of CoE network by modifying the *xml* config file  which is loaded when the application starts.
 The _xml_ config file describes the necessary information, including EtherCAT network topology,  slaves configurations, masters configurations and all axles definitions.